New Horizons (and New Lingo)

 Growing up in San Jose, I always associated eucalypts with

 California.
-As I discovered, they're actually native
+But as I discovered, they're actually native

-being built across treeless Nevada and Utah.
-That's
+built across treeless Nevada and Utah.

-never used for ties.
+never used for railroad ties.

 headed over to the Avis counter in the Sydney airport and talked to a